< Summary

 34 /// <summary>

-35 /// Gets the collection of indices that are currently available for allocation.
+35 /// Indicates which items in the collection are currently allocated.

 36 /// </summary>